Name

 Yes

-Zachary Ryan Short (born May 29, 1995) is an American professional baseball shortstop for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Zachary Ryan Short (born May 29, 1995) is an American professional baseball shortstop for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers.

 Amateur career